The Joint Commission (TJC) has a definition of a hand-off, and it shows the inseparable relationship between patient hand-offs and communication:

 3. Enhance Hand-Offs with Information in Context

 Tips four and eight are closely related.
 Tip four is about combining information and communicating it in a consolidated way, and tip eight is about integrating the EHR with other technologies.
 The goal is to get more complete information more easily.

 Look for a communication platform that can integrate with other clinical and operational systems, including the EHR, and leverage system integration to automate portions of the hand-off template.
 The Vocera Platform integrates with the systems you use – more than 150 in all.
 This means you have more information to inform clinical decision making.

 The full text of TJC’s Sentinel Event Alert emphasizes the organizational and cultural aspects of improving hand-off communication.
 These include:

-The Experience Innovation Network, part of Vocera, recently sponsored a Patient Safety & Quality Healthcare (PSQH) webinar called Communication Deconstructed: 7 Elements of Effective Clinical Communication.
+The Experience Innovation Network, part of Vocera, sponsored a Patient Safety & Quality Healthcare (PSQH) webinar called Communication Deconstructed: 7 Elements of Effective Clinical Communication.